riverford/mappings/README.md

 **Currently highly experimental with no tests!**

-Allows you to provide definitions of the calculation used to provide keys in your program.
-If spec lets you specify values a key can have, then mappings lets you specify how you arrive at those values.
+Mappings lets you specify relationships between keys in maps via `rules`.

+An example rule in plain english:

-e.g key :c is (+ :a :b).
+`:key :c is (+ :a :b).`

+Or

+`:foo_bar is :my.ns/foo-bar`

+### Ok so why?

+Using many of these relationships between keys, you can have mappings figure out if possible how to get to some set of output keys given a map, using the dependency graph of the rules to drive computation.

-What can you do with mappings?
+### What else can it do?

-- Wires up functions of map -> map for you based on rulesets
+- Automate repetitive key wiring and contains? style checks in functions taking maps.
-- Derive docstrings, assertions, and specs
+- Derive docstrings, assertions, and certain specs
 - Code generation able to follow symmetries and transitive relationships for you so you don't have to

 ```clojure